mzabani/codd/docs/SCHEMA-MAPPINGS.md

 ### Columns included

-JoinOid PgType "atttypid",
+OidColumn PgType "atttypid",
 "attnotnull",
-FullyQualifiedColumn "SELECT pg_get_expr(pg_attrdef.adbin, pg_attrdef.adrelid) FROM pg_catalog.pg_attrdef WHERE pg_attrdef.adrelid=pg_attribute.attrelid AND pg_attrdef.adnum=pg_attribute.attnum" -- This is what we use instead of "atthasdef", which is described as: This column has a default expression or generation expression, in which case there will be a corresponding entry in the pg_attrdef catalog that actually defines the expression.
+PureSqlExpression "SELECT pg_get_expr(pg_attrdef.adbin, pg_attrdef.adrelid) FROM pg_catalog.pg_attrdef WHERE pg_attrdef.adrelid=pg_attribute.attrelid AND pg_attrdef.adnum=pg_attribute.attnum" -- This is what we use instead of "atthasdef", which is described as: This column has a default expression or generation expression, in which case there will be a corresponding entry in the pg_attrdef catalog that actually defines the expression.
 (Check attgenerated to determine whether this is a default or a generation expression.)
 "atthasmissing",
 "attidentity",
 "attgenerated",
 "attislocal",
 "attinhcount",
-JoinOid PgCollation "attcollation",
+OidColumn PgCollation "attcollation",
 "attacl",
 "attoptions",
 "attfdwoptions",